On the Maximization of Real Sequences: Resolution of Problem from an upper approximation of the analyzed sequence

 From $(a,b)\in {AB}_c$, we get $ab^{\bigks_u}=u_{\bigks_u}-c$.
 Hence, $f'_{a,b}(\bigks_u)=\gamma$ if and only if $\ln(b)=\frac{\gamma}{u_{\bigks_u}-c}<0$.
 So $b=\exp(\frac{\gamma}{u_{\bigks_u}-c})\in (0,1)$ and $a=(u_{\bigks_u}-c)\exp(-\frac{\bigks_u\gamma}{u_{\bigks_u}-c})>0$. \end{proof}

 In the proof of Theorem~\ref{funatt}, we exhibit the parameters of the affine function.
-Unfortunately (but naturally) all the parameters depend on $\bigks_u$ and $u_{\bigks_u}$ what is exactly what we want to compute.
-Theorem~\ref{funatt} allows to construct an affine function in $\secfunh(u)$ which is optimal.
-Optimal means that at the index $\bigks_u$, the upper-bound $ab^{\bigks_u}+c$ is equal to $u_{\bigks_u}$.
+Unfortunately (but naturally), all the parameters depend on $\bigks_u$ and $u_{\bigks_u}$ which is exactly what we want to compute.
+Theorem~\ref{funatt} allows us to construct an affine function in $\secfunh(u)$ that is optimal.
+Optimal means that at the index $\bigks_u$, the upper bound $ab^{\bigks_u}+c$ is tight i.e., equal to $u_{\bigks_u}$.
 Hence, we obtain $\Fu(\bigks_u,x\mapsto ax+c,b)=\bigks_u$.

 \begin{coro} Let $u\in\Lambda$ such that $\gsls{u}\neq \emptyset$.
 Then, there exists a pair $(h,\beta)\in\fmong(u)$ such that $u_{\bigks_u}=h_{\bigks_u}(\beta^{\bigks_u})$. \end{coro}